ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ### Business
-1. Prioritize building building for a customer
+1. Prioritize building for a customer
 2. Start by understanding your customer's actual needs
 3. Establish a unique voice & be authentic
 4. Go out of your way to deliver value